hilalongel/DSA-210-project/README.md

 ## 🔎 EDA (Exploratory Data Analysis) Methods Used

 This project applies several **Exploratory Data Analysis (EDA)** techniques to understand the relationship between seasons, movie attendance, and genre popularity.

-The analysis is based on weekly Top 10 box office data (raw data) scraped from Box Office Turkey.
-The raw data was preprocessed by adding movie genre information from TMDB API, categorizing weeks into seasons, and exploding multi-genre entries into separate rows for proper analysis.

 ###  1. Grouping and Aggregation
 - Calculated **average weekly moviegoer attendance** across seasons.